-You may temporarily send the worker who has refused work to another job, but at no loss of pay.
+Your employer may temporarily send you to another job, but at no loss of pay.

-Document in writing the worker's notification, your investigation, and what actions you took.
-Give the worker a copy of the written report.
+Your employer is required to document your notification in writing, their investigation, and what actions they took.
+Your employer must give you copy of the written report.